 It is a schema definition error if type is xs:string and dfdl:textPadKind is not 'none' and dfdl:lengthUnits is 'bytes' and dfdl:encoding is not an SBCS encoding and the XSD minLength facet is not zero.
 This prevents a scenario where validation against the XSD minLength facet is in characters but padding would be performed in bytes.

-Simple Elements with Binary Representation
+Length of Simple Elements with Binary Representation